 CMHC mortgage insurance is purchased to compensate the lender in the event that you default on your loan.
 Since it is the lender that is putting up the capital for your home purchase, the lender takes on the bulk of the risk of you don’t follow through.
 Insurance can help offset some of the risk involved.
 While you feel as though you are buying the home, the reality is that the lender has fronted the capital for this purchase.
 If you are buying a $200,000 home, and have a 5% down payment, you are paying $10,000, while the lender is paying $190,000.
 That's a lot of money for the lender to lose if you default and don't finish the repayment on the loan.

 It is the lender that technically pays the CMHC mortgage insurance premium, though the cost will pass to you.
 Many lenders add the insurance premium amount into the mortgage, so that you will not need to pay it immediately.
 This can be helpful, since many people don't have enough to pay the cost of CMHC insurance up front.
 If you can't manage a 20% down payment on your home, chances are that you won't be able to add an additional amount in upfront costs to cover your mortgage insurance.

 How much will CMHC insurance cost you?
 There are three cost tiers for employed people with verifiable income:

 Before you decide to buy a house, though, think about whether or not you can afford a bigger down payment.
 Weigh the costs and benefits of saving up for a down payment and paying less over time, or getting into a home sooner, but paying a larger amount over the life of your loan.
+Each scenario has its benefits and drawbacks, and you will need to consider your current situation, and the way your financial resources are being used.
 Only you can decide which scenario is likely to provide you with the best use of your financial resources.